Aghdam Bread Museum: Exhibits

 The Museum exhibited more than 300 samples of bread baked in the capitals of the republics of the former USSR.
 The Academician Imam Mustafayev, Doctor of Economic Sciences, the Professor Abulfaz Gasimov and many other representatives of the intelligentsia played an exceptional role in creating the exhibit fund of the museum.
 During those years, the museum collected samples of bread from all regions of the Azerbaijan SSR.
 16 ancient agricultural implements from the Gadabay district were transferred to the exhibition fund of the museum.
 Of a great value were the samples of bread that had been into space and then sent to the museum from Moscow's Star City.

 Of a greatest interest, there was the most ancient exhibit of the museum - petrified wheat grains of the 7th millennium BC.
 These grains, discovered during the excavations on the Chalagan-tepe hill in the Aghdam village of Efetli, thanks to the efforts of the famous archaeologist Ideal Narimanov, were transferred to the museum by the academician, the breeder scientist Imam Mustafayev, the creator of the durum wheat.
 Subsequently, when Aghdam was under the threat of imminent occupation by the armed forces of Armenia, some exhibits were taken out of the museum, including these ancient petrified wheat grains.
 They were handed over by the head of the Department of Culture, Chimnaz Aliyeva, to the State Museum of History of Azerbaijan in Baku.

 As an exhibit, the Museum of Bread was also given a chaise, with which the local chaise maker Bakhman participated in all the festivities held in the 1980s in Aghdam.

 Some of the exhibits were donated to the museum by guests.
 So, Galina Andreevna Kanaeva, a baker by profession, who survived the siege of Leningrad, presented the museum with the “siege bread”.
 This was a small 125-gram ration, which was issued during the World War II during the blockade.
 Kanaeva kept this bread in the memory of those days.
 Having seen a TV show about the Bread Museum, she came to Aghdam and donated this bread ration to the museum.

 Another interesting exhibit was the hand-made millstones of the 17th century (Kir-kire).
 They were presented to the museum by the 87-year-old Ismayil Gafar oglu Mammadov from the village of Aghamaly.

 Museum staff

 The first director of the museum was the journalist Allahverdi Asadov.
 On 1 September 1984, this post was taken by Niyazi Guliyev, the editor of the AzTV department.
-He did not work for long leaving his post due to health reasons.
+He did not work for long leaving his post for health reasons.
 Then the head of the district branch of the society "Bilik" ("Knowledge") Ofeliya Zeynalova was appointed as director, later Hafiz Aliyev was.
 Two scientists, three guides and a miller worked at the museum.
 The purpose of establishing a miller's staff unit was to keep the mill in working condition in order to be able to present the finished products to guests.